 The rooms were decorated with exquisite art representing various themes, from the Chinese room to the Senate room to the hall of the illustrious men.

-Not only is Caffe Florian a step back in time, it’s a timeless representation of Venice and the people and events that shaped the city since 1720.
+Not only is Caffe Florian a step back in time, it’s a timeless representation of Italy and the people and events that shaped the city of Venice since 1720.